Serjeant 611381 Richard Preece

 Richard Preece (23, Gravedigger, born Dudley), and his wife Harriet (25, Drawing Frame Tenter, born Brierley Hill).

-Richard married Maud Harriet Miller in 1910 in Bolton.
-A daughter, Harriet Maud, was born in 1913, and twin daughters Emma and Sarah were born in 1915; sadly Emma died when just a few weeks old.
+Richard married Maud Harriet Miller in 1910 at The Saviour Church of England, Deane Road, Bolton.
+A daughter, Harriet Maud, was born on 18th March 1913, and twin daughters, Emma and Sarah, were born on 28th June 1915; sadly Emma died when just a few weeks old.

 Personal Data

-R. Preece is recorded on the St. Mark's Memorial, Tipton.
+R. Preece is commemorated on the St. Mark's Memorial, Tipton.
 Of the 3 options available, this Dudley-born man is by far the most likely to be commemorated in Tipton.
-There is no record of Richard having lived in Tipton, so possibly his name was put forward for inclusion on the memorial by a church-going member of his family.
+There is no record of Richard having lived in Tipton, so possibly his name was put forward for the memorial by a church-going member of his family.

 Richard's widow, Maud, was the sole beneficiary named in his will.
 On 7th May 1919, she received £54/5/8d (54 pounds, 5 shillings and 8 pence) due to Richard's estate.
 This constituted £27/0/0d War Gratuity and the remainder his outstanding army pay and allowances.
 Using his rank, date of death, and War Gratuity value, we can calculate that Richard enlisted in about August 1914.